brendt/stitcher.io/src/content/blog/2019-06-07-tests-and-types.md

 One solution is type juggling.
 Dynamic languages are actually pretty good at it.
-Say you'd pass a simple integer as the input, the compiler can try and cast that integer to an object of `RgbColor`.
+Say you'd pass a simple integer as the input, the compiler can try and cast that integer to an object of `RgbValue`.
-It could even be aware of possible types which could be cast to `RgbColor`, so you'd still have compile-time error detection.
+It could even be aware of possible types which could be cast to `RgbValue`, so you'd still have compile-time error detection.

 ### Example in isolation